appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 # List

-The list widget provides a way to iterate over a structured dataset(array of objects) and display the data in repeating sections without writing any code.
+The List widget provides a way to iterate over a structured dataset(array of objects) and display the data in repeating sections without writing any code.
 Each list item can contain other widgets to display data or capture user input.

 <VideoEmbed host="youtube" videoId="0ePiZlWmp7Q" title="How to use List Widget" caption="How to use List Widget"/>